|Best Overall||Petmate Two Door Top Load Kennel|

-|#4 Best Configurable Crate: Life Stages Double Door Folding Crate with Divider||Life Stages Double Door Folding Crate with Divider|
+|Best Configurable||Life Stages Double Door Folding Crate with Divider|

-And don’t worry: crating puppies isn’t evil, bad, or even inhumane.
+And don’t worry, crating puppies isn’t evil, bad, or even inhumane.
 For starters, canines are genetically predisposed to seek out safe, small protective dens.
-Before domestication, their ancestors used caves, tunnels, and shallow holes to sleep and care for their young.
+Before domestication, their ancestors used caves, tunnels, and shallow holes to sleep in and care for their young.
 They purposefully chose small spaces to mitigate the possibility of predator attacks.

 But which puppy training crate is the best?
 What should you look for when buying one?
 Do different breeds of dogs do better with different types of crates?
 Some dogs are best suited for apartment living, while others, like a Rottweiler, are bigger dogs.
 What about materials?
 Is a plastic puppy training crate better than a wire one?

 Our team of pet product reviewers attacked all these questions, and this is the guide they developed for new puppy parents in search of the best crates.
 When considering options, we looked at several factors, including budget, quality, versatility, special features, and style.

 Finally, we also added a bonus sixth training crate option that wins on durability, because some puppies are relentless chewers.